Who am I?

 Eventually I started studying some aspects of Art History with the Open University.
 A study that confirmed my belief that while photography may have some unique aspects, such as the way we believe a photograph to be true, it is not completely separate.
 It is part of a larger landscape.

 My own photography turned more and more to abstract images either captured from nature, or contrived on the table top.

 Today, the "Canon F1n" is in a cupboard.
 I couldn't bear to get rid of it - had so much fun using it.
 I kept a couple of lenses, but practically everything else I gave to the Disabled Photographers' Society.

 The great change in recent years has been the development of digital techniques.
 For a several years I scanned negatives and transparencies and used various versions of Photoshop to work on them.
 I told myself that I would finally go digital when the price came down and the resolution went up.
 I set set my entry level at £1000 for 10 megapixels.
 Well, my bluff was called and I bacame the proud owner of a Canon 40D with a 17-85mm zoom.

 As time went on, the weight of the equipment bacame to much.
-So, taking advantage of the improvements in sensors, I have downsized to an Olympus Micro Four-Thirds system.
-I have an Olympus body and a couple of zooms covering the 35mm equivalent of 28mm to 300mm.
-These three items together weigh less than my old camera body!
+So, taking advantage of the improvements in sensors, I downsized to an Olympus Micro Four-Thirds system.
+I have an Olympus body and a few of zooms covering the 35mm equivalent of 24mm to 300mm.

 Having been a resident of Cyberworld for many years, I finally decided that I should have a web site.
 Everyone else has one and I didn't want to be left out.
 Then, of course, I am interested in Photography and rather liked the idea of sharing some images.